 A whole beef tenderloin roast may be the most beautiful recipe you make all year!

 Not joking, and definitely not an exaggeration.
 Cooking tenderloin is hands off (yes, you read that correctly!) and foolproof.
 The oven does all the hard work by slowly cooking the roast at a low temperature for a little over an hour.
-When finished, thinly slice and serve with our insanely flavorful homemade Parmesan cream sauce.
+When finished, thinly slice and serve with our insanely flavorful homemade Parmesan cream sauce (though this gorgonzola cream sauce would be equally as amazing!)

 There is nothing — we repeat nothing! — more elegant.
 Go ahead and show off to your friends and family for the holidays.
 We promise we won’t tell them how simple it really is!